Factorization homology of topological manifolds: -framed disks and manifolds

+We consider a topological category of $n$-manifolds and embeddings among them.
+We use this to consider the tangent classifier, which thereafter offers the notion of a $B$-framing on an $n$-manifold, as well as an $\infty$-category of such.

-\begin{definition} $\mfld_n$ is the symmetric monoidal topological category of topological $n$-manifolds which have finite good covers by Euclidean spaces.
-The morphism spaces are given by embeddings, with the compact open topology; the monoidal structure is disjoint union.\footnote{Thus, any $M\in \mfld_n$ has finitely many connected components, each of which is the interior of a compact manifold with (possibly empty) boundary.
+\begin{definition} $\mfld_n$ is the symmetric monoidal topological category for which an object is a topological $n$-manifold that admits a finite \emph{good} cover, which is to say a finite open cover by Euclidean spaces with the property that each non-empty intersection of terms in the cover is itself homeomorphic to a Euclidean space.
+The morphism spaces are spaces of embeddings, endowed with the compact-open topology.
+The symmetric monoidal structure is disjoint union.\footnote{Thus, any $M\in \mfld_n$ has finitely many connected components, each of which is the interior of a compact manifold with (possibly empty) boundary.
 This size restriction is not an essential requirement; since all noncompact manifolds are built as sequential colimits of such smaller manifolds, this smallness condition could be removed and one could instead add to Definition \ref{exc} the requirement that a homology theory preserves sequential colimits.} \end{definition}

-That is, the mapping space is $\Map_{\mfld_n}(M,N) = \Emb(M,N)$, the space of embeddings of $M$ into $N$ equipped with the compact-open topology.
-Note that disjoint union is not the coproduct; $\mfld_n$ has almost no nontrivial colimits, except possibly certain geometric realizations.
+In particular, the mapping space is $\Map_{\mfld_n}(M,N) = \Emb(M,N)$, the space of embeddings of $M$ into $N$ equipped with the compact-open topology.
+Note that disjoint union is not the coproduct; $\mfld_n$ has almost no nontrivial colimits.

-We will be particularly interested in $n$-manifolds with some extra structure, such as an orientation or a framing, which we formulate as follows: let $B$ be a space with a map $B\ra{\sf BTop}(n)$ to the classifying space of the topological group of homeomorphisms of $\RR^n$.
-Recall that for $M$ an $n$-manifold of dimension $n$, $M$ has a tangent microbundle, see \cite{milnorstasheff}; the microbundle is classified by a map $\tau_M: M \ra {\sf BTop}(n)$. \begin{definition} The $\oo$-category $\mfld_n^B$ of $B$-framed topological $n$-manifolds is the limit in the following diagram:
+We will be particularly interested in $n$-manifolds equipped with some extra structure such as an orientation or a framing.
+Structure of this sort can be swiftly accommodated by way of the \emph{tangent classifier}: each $n$-manifold $M$ has a tangent microbundle, and it is classified by a map $\tau_M \colon M \to \BTop(n)$ to the classifying space of the topological group ${\sf Top}(n)$ of self-homeomorphisms of $\RR^n$; see \cite{milnorstasheff}.
+For $B\to \BTop(n)$ a map of spaces, a $B$-framing on $M$ is a homotopy commutative diagram among spaces